xraypy/feff85exafs/src/README.md

 Default installation locations:

 * Linux: `/usr/local/bin`
-* Windows: `C:\path\to\bin`  :FIXME:
+* Windows: `C:\Program Files\larch\bin`
 * Mac: `/some/where/bin`     :FIXME:

-This can be set from the command line:
+See below for hints of setting the prefix from the command line.

-	~> scons prefix="/other/location"

-where the default value for "prefix" is `/usr/local` on Linux, etc.

 Note that the ultimate goal of the feff85exafs project is to do away with the stand-alone programs.
  * `rdinp` is a chore better handled by a GUI or other user interface.
- * `genfmt` and `ff2x` are replaced by the feffpath library, which can be called directly by a program written in fortran, C, or some other language
+ * `genfmt` and `ff2x` are replaced by the `feffpath` library, which can be called directly by a program written in fortran, C, or some other language
- * eventually `pot` and `xsph` will be replaced by similarly callable library
+ * eventually `pot` and `xsph` will be replaced by a similarly callable library
  * finally the pathfinder is missing critical features (most
-   prominently: caching geometry of degenerate paths and fuzzy degeneracy).  the pathfinder has alrady been rewritten in Perl for Demeter, for example.
+   prominently: caching geometry of degenerate paths and fuzzy degeneracy).
+The pathfinder has already been rewritten in Perl for Demeter, for example.